Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 21. invert a word.
 ## 22. Displays all users and their home directories, sorted.
 ## 23. Empty casks make the most noise.
+## 24. Lists all files with .gif extension in the current directory and all its subdirectories.